benfgit/falcon-core-linux/docs/manual/binary_installation.rst

 Information specific to the build of falcon asked in the app :

 - repository path: https://bitbucket.org/kloostermannerflab/falcon-core.git (the ssh path is also possible)
-- (last) version : beta   => See the changelog to see other available versions.
+- (last) version : 1.3.0-alpha   => See the changelog to see other available versions.

 A grid with available extensions will be display.
 You can add your own extensions if needed but note that falcon-core does not contains any extensions.